 Diagnosis of Bladder Cancer

 Your veterinarian will recommend diagnostic tests after discussing your dog's history and performing a physical examination.
 This typically begins with a urinalysis to evaluate the urine.
 Blood tests may be recommended to evaluate blood cells and organ function.
-Abdominal radiographs (X-rays) and ultrasound may be performed in order to visualize the bladder and surrounding organs.
+Abdominal radiographs (X-rays) and ultrasound may be performed to visualize the bladder and surrounding organs.

 After diagnosing bladder cancer, staging may be recommended to determine if cancer has metastasized (spread).
 Staging typically includes diagnostic imaging of the chest and abdomen to look for evidence of cancer in the lungs or other organs.
 A CT scan or MRI may be recommended at this point.